 We were lucky enough to take up Holiday Extras offer with their ‘Free if’ guarantee and managed to get one night stay at the Clayton Hotel Manchester Airport (formerly Bewleys) for FREE !!

-I did do a blog post on the ‘free if’ guarantee last year but unfortunately Holiday Extras have now stopped that promotion so there is very little point in me explaining it too much to you guys right now but if you are interested in knowing a little bit more about it then you can check out my post here; you never know it might come back so its worth a check every now and then for sure!
+I did do a blog post on the ‘free if’ guarantee last year but unfortunately Holiday Extras have now stopped that promotion so there is very little point in me explaining it too much to you guys right now but they do now have a ‘never beaten on price’ where if you find cheaper elsewhere within 24 hours of booking with Holiday Extras they will match the price by refunding you the difference.

 We arrived mid afternoon (check in is relatively early for a hotel I felt at 2pm) and check in went smoothly.
 I asked if the room they had allocated us had a runway view and although the hotel is located close to the airport I don’t feel there would be very many rooms that could offer such a view.
 We were on the top floor of the lower block and could see the runway flight path but that was about it.
 There was a higher building that you would probably be able to see more but again i will be very surprised if in any room you can see the planes actually landing on the ground.